vlambo3/ChainOfResponsability---EmailsCheck/README.md

 - **`main`**: Development without the Chain of Responsibility pattern.
 - **`chain-of-responsibility`**: Development applying the Chain of Responsibility pattern.

-## Objective

-To design a UML diagram and implement the Chain of Responsibility pattern in Java based on the following scenario.

 ## Scenario

 At the company called Colmena, there are three departments: Management, Sales, and Technical.
 When they receive an email (in their colmena.com domain), they want it to be controlled according to the company's AI rules and sent to the appropriate department.